swiftlang/swift-org-website/CONTRIBUTING.md

 The Swift.org website has a number of goals that are defined in the [website overview](http://swift.org/website).
 This lays out the aims of Swift.org and should be considered when contributing.

-Swift.org is guided by the [Swift Website Workgroup (SWWG)](https://www.swift.org/website-workgroup) and they are responsible for the content on the site, the design and all technical aspects.
+Swift.org is guided by the [Swift Website Workgroup (SWWG)](https://www.swift.org/website-workgroup) and they are responsible for the content on the site, the design, and all technical aspects.

 See `LICENSE.md` for legal information.